SQream/sqream_docs/reference/sql/sql_functions/index.rst

 .. _sql_functions:

 ****************
-SQL Functions
+SQL functions
 ****************

-SQream DB supports commands from ANSI SQL.
+SQream DB supports functions from ANSI SQL, as well as others for compatibility.

 Summary of functions
 =======================